realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/03_chapter.md

 This runs in milliseconds because the POINT INDEX from Chapter 2 makes the spatial lookup efficient.

-## Why Store Zones in Neo4j?
+## Why Store Zones in Aura?

 We could store zone assignments in Postgres alongside the vehicle positions.
 The simulator could look up each vehicle's zone by querying the Lakebase `vehicles` table.
-Why put zones in Neo4j instead?
+Why put zones in Aura instead?

 Two reasons.
 First, the adjacency queries are natural graph traversals.
 "Zones reachable within two hops" is a recursive query that SQL handles with CTEs, which can be verbose and slow for deeper traversals.
 In Cypher it's a single line with a variable-length path pattern.